ServBay + Docker Integration FAQ

 to host-gateway

-ServBay CA certificate file locations (on macOS host):
+ServBay CA file paths:

 - ServBay User CA root certificate: